hombreperro45/docs/docs/compilation/ubuntu.md

 ### Fetching Cores

-You can find the core on libretro's [GitHUB organization](https://github.com/libretro/).
+You can find the cores on libretro's [GitHUB organization](https://github.com/libretro/).

 We have an all-in-one tool to fetch and compile cores which you can use to streamline the process.
 You can obtain the tool by using these commands: